dakom/StarlingPageFlip/README.md

   * In a real project, starling BG should blend seamlessly into Flash BG
   * Easy way to simulate a pseudo-liquid layout, or at least something a little better than black bars, without dealing in Starling
 9. Allow non-current pages to fan out, more 3d look (partially done since they are now in BG)
+10. Ability to grab non-current pages, for quick-jump only

 **TO-DO - BUGS:**